alshival/openAI-Discord-Bot/README.md

 ## Usage

-- Use the command prefix `!` to interact with the bot.
+- Use the command prefix `!` to interact with the bot:
-- Commands:

   - `!fefe <message>`: Chat with the bot using OpenAI's GPT models.
+- The bot also includes the following slash commands:
-  - `!label_last <label>`: Label the last prompt you sent to train the keras layer.
+  - `/label_last <label>`: Label the last prompt you sent to retrain the bot, in the event that she misunderstands your request.
-  - `!clear_reminders`: Clear all reminders set by the user.
+  - `/clear_reminders`: Clear all reminders set by the user.
-  - `!retrain_keras`: Retrain the Keras layer.
+  - `/retrain_keras`: Retrain the Keras layer.
 (Only accessible to server administrators)
-  - `!stop_music`: Used to stop music playback in voice channels.
+  - `/stop_music`: Used to stop music playback in voice channels.

 # Installation
 ### Set up bot on Discord